 Cetuximab interferes with the growth of cancer cells, which are then destroyed by the body.
 Since the growth of normal body cells may also be affected by cetuximab, other effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, such as a skin rash, may not be serious but may cause concern.
 Some effects do not occur until months or years after the medicine is used.

-Before you begin treatment with cetuximab, you and your doctor should talk about the benefits this medicine will do as well as the risks of using it.
+Before you begin treatment with cetuximab, you and your doctor should talk about the benefits of this medicine as well as the risks of using it.

-This medicine will only be given by or under the immediate supervision of your doctor.
+This medicine should only be given by or under the direct supervision of your doctor.

-You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-Cetuximab needs to be given slowly, so the needle will remain in place for at least an hour.
-The first dose of this medicine could take 2 hours to give.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+Cetuximab needs to be given slowly, so the needle will have remain in place for at least an hour.
+The first dose of this medicine could take at least 2 hours to give.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: